 Student Intellectual Property Rights

 Students can act in two capacities: as students or as employees.
-When acting as employees, students can be either agents of the university or an individual university employee.
-Under certain circumstances, when not acting as an employee, students may own the IP rights to their contributions to works and inventions.
-When they act as agents, ownership of their works and inventions is determined in accordance with rules of the policy that would apply if their principal had created the works and inventions.
+When acting as employees, students can be either agents of the University or an individual university employee (their “principal”).
+Under certain circumstances, when not acting as an employee, students may own the IP rights to their contributions to works and inventions When they act as agents, ownership of their works and inventions is determined in accordance with rules of the policy that would apply if their principal had created the works and inventions.